VR Organ Tuning Guide

 Using VR Twin-Rotary ‘standalone’

-Standalone Twin Rotary (TR) is fully controlled by ‘slow/fast/stop’ of ‘ROTARY button’/mod-lever and by all options of VR menu ‘Rotary’
+MFX Twin Rotary (TR) can be used not only as a effect added to VR-Rotary but as a Leslie on its own.
+As such it is fully controlled by ‘slow/fast/stop’ of ‘ROTARY button’/mod-lever and by all parameters of VR menu ‘Rotary’

 ‘Standalone Twin Rotary’ produces a very clear, sharp, transistor-like sound that can be used ‘as is’ for aggressive Rock organ or clear Jazz or Reggae organ or as ‘base sound’ feeded into an external ‘amp simulation’ FX processor/pedal.